www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

                     * [x] Create and use a form update domain object, in order to simplify code and make it more statically type safe. -> FormUpdate
                 * [x] Implement this for colloquium example.
                 * [x] Implement this for sport course example.
-                * [ ] Move EditorProcessor form update constants to FormUpdate to website server.
+                * [x] Move EditorProcessor form update constants to FormUpdate of the website server.
-        * [ ] Add button for colloquium planning example.
+        * [x] Add button for colloquium planning example.
         * [x] Generate problem specific form fields via client side Javascript instead of XSL as well.
         * [x] Create sub menu for the problem fields.
         * [x] Add additional button for the definition field at the top level of the menu.
+    * [ ] Load test data for both examples.
+    * [ ] Load initial editor data like it is done for the examples menu.
+        * [ ] Remove ColloquiumPlanningSuppliesTestData.
+        * [ ] Remove ColloquiumPlanningDemandsTestData.
 * [ ] Support complex problems with the default optimization.
     * [ ] Move default optimization to the editor itself.
     * [ ] Extend default optimization method.